 In this course current topics relating to chromatin organization and genome activity across the three domains of life (eukaryotes, archaea and bacteria) will be discussed.
 Following an overview of basic concepts of chromatin organization in different species, the interplay of chromatin structure with cellular processes will be discussed.
-Novel techniques for studying these aspects will be highlight, as well as novel approaches to manipulate chromatin organization with applications in research and medicine.
+Novel techniques for studying these aspects will be highlighted, as well as novel approaches to manipulate chromatin organization with applications in research and medicine.

 Topics will be discussed based on recent review and research articles, as well as current research within the research institute.

-- Knowledge of the mechanisms by which chromatin is organized across the domains of life, with emphasis on similarities and differences.
+• Will have an overview of the mechanisms by which chromatin is organized across the domains of life, with emphasis on similarities and differences.

-- Insight in the effects of chromatin organization on processes occurring in a chromatin context.
+• Will have insight in the effects of chromatin organization on processes occurring in a chromatin context.